Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Greenhouse

-Greenhouse is one of the most widely used applicant tracking systems for growing companies and has been steadily adding AI features.
+Greenhouse is one of the most widely used applicant tracking systems for growing companies, and it has been steadily adding AI features.
 Its AI-assisted candidate matching, structured interview kits, and pipeline analytics make it a strong foundation for teams that want AI to augment their existing process rather than replace it.

 Greenhouse does not publish pricing publicly; plans are custom.
 It is most commonly used by companies with 100 to 2,000 employees who need a structured, scalable recruiting process.